jdmar3/jdmar3.github.io/index.md

 This field has given me the opportunity to explore the nature of human interactions with information as a mode of social exchange.

 I have an academic background in the humanities: first in classics and then in the history and culture of the Islamic world.
-While studying and working in the Middle East, I became interested cultural institutions and the ways that they codified and preserved information historically.
+While studying and working in the Middle East, I became interested in cultural institutions and the ways that they codified and preserved information historically.
 This interest and work in archives and libraries led me to pursue the PhD in information science.

 If you wish to contact me, the best way is to [send me a tweet (@jdmar3)](http://twitter.com/jdmar3) or [email me](mailto:me@johndmart.in?subject=Hello!).